The 'Jatkosota' was the Finnish war against the USSR as the 'Continuation War' of the 'Talvisota' (Winter War) (25 June 1941/19 September 1944).

 The Finns continued their offensive against the remaining Tirimäki and Okanmäki strongpoints, whose Soviet retention prevent any advance toward Sortavala, on August 3 and captured them two days later.

-The II Corps had severed the rail line linking Viipuri and Sortavala on 6 August.
+The II Armeijakunta had severed the rail line linking Viipuri and Sortavala on 6 August.

-On 8 August Mannerheim formed the new I Corps, under the command of Eversti Einar Mäkinen, with Hannuksela’s 19th Division, the 7th Division now commanded by Eversti William Häkli, and Eversti Aarne Blick’s 2nd Division, to clear the western shore of Lake Ladoga.
-The II Corps reached Lake Ladoga 8 August at Lahdenpohja, thus capturing the harbour which the 168th Division had been instructed to use for evacuation on 23 July.
-The Soviet division, together with a number of independent regiments and battalions, continued its retreat toward Lake Ladoga with the 2nd Division pressing from the south-west and 19th Division from the north, while the 7th Division continued its offensive against Sortavala.
+On 8 August Mannerheim formed the new I Armeijakunta, under the command of Eversti Einar Mäkinen, with Hannuksela’s 19th Divisioona, the 7th Divisioona now commanded by Eversti William Häkli, and Eversti Aarne Blick’s 2nd Divisioona, to clear the western shore of Lake Ladoga.
+The II Armeijakunta reached Lake Ladoga 8 August at Lahdenpohja, thus capturing the harbour which the 168th Division had been instructed to use for evacuation on 23 July.
+The Soviet division, together with a number of independent regiments and battalions, continued its retreat toward Lake Ladoga with the 2nd Divisioona pressing from the south-west and 19th Divisioona from the north, while the 7th Divisioona continued its offensive against Sortavala.
 By 17 August the Soviets controlled a beach-head only only 7.5 miles (12 km) wide and 6.2 miles (10 km) deep, but in the course of the next few days the Soviets concentrated their naval and air units to protect the evacuation of the 168th Division and other units.
 This evacuation was successful, and the Finns thus captured only small quantities of abandoned matériel including 40 pieces of artillery, eight tanks, 310 cars, 35 tractors and 1,500 horses.

-At the northern end of the Finnish main offensive, Oinonen’s ‘O’ Group, with the Cavalry Brigade and the 2nd Jägerbrigade, was ordered to advance to the old border.
+At the northern end of the Finnish main offensive, Oinonen’s 'O' Ryhmä, with the Ratsuväkiprikaati and the 2nd Jääkäriprikaati, was ordered to advance to the old border.
 Opposing it were parts of the 71st Division’s 52nd and 126th Regiments and the 80th Border Guard Detachment.
-Many Karelian, Ingrian and Finnish-born communist men served in the Soviet ranks, together with large numbers of Finnish-born veterans of the People’s Army in the ‘Talvisota’.
-The Finns started with probing attacks on 7 July, then launched the main attack and in the south the 2nd Jägerbrigade had reached the Tolvajärvi lake by 14 July.
+Many Karelian, Ingrian and Finnish-born communist men served in the Soviet ranks, together with large numbers of Finnish-born veterans of the People’s Army in the 'Talvisota'.
+The Finns started with probing attacks on 7 July, then launched the main attack and in the south the 2nd Jääkäriprikaati had reached the Tolvajärvi lake by 14 July.
 From there the brigade wheeled to the north and started encirclement toward the Ägläjärvi lake.
-The Cavalry Brigade was not as successful, and the Finns were forced to encircle the well prepared Soviet defended hill tops as they were unable to take directly for lack of artillery and air support.
+The Ratsuväkiprikaati was not as successful, and the Finns were forced to encircle the well prepared Soviet defended hill tops as they were unable to take directly for lack of artillery and air support.

 By this time Engelbrecht’s German 163rd Division (less one brigade and a part of the divisional artillery that had been diverted to Salla during transport) had reached the front at the Tolvajärvi lake and attempted to break though the Soviet positions on 21 July with only one brigade, but failed as the Soviet forces were stronger than anticipated.
-A fresh offensive began on 25 July when two battalions of the German 310th Regiment and one battalion of the Finnish 56th Regiment attacked along the rail line near Näätäoja station.
-At the Tolvajärvi lake, Engelbrecht decided to use the route the 2nd Jägerbrigade had opened and ordered this brigade and one battalion of the German 307th Regiment to capture the village of Ägläjärvi and sever the Soviet supply route to Lake Tolva.
+A fresh offensive began on 25 July when two battalions of the German 310th Infanterieregiment and one battalion of the Finnish 56th Rykmentti attacked along the rail line near Näätäoja station.
+At the Tolvajärvi lake, Engelbrecht decided to use the route the 2nd Jääkäriprikaati had opened and ordered this brigade and one battalion of the German 307th Regiment to capture the village of Ägläjärvi and sever the Soviet supply route to Lake Tolva.
 The attack failed and the Soviets managed to keep open the road through Ägläjärvi, though they did lose a supply depot during the fighting.
-Engelbrecht exchanged the Cavalry Brigade for two infantry battalions, which were ordered to maintain a defensive position, and ordered the Cavalry Brigade to cut the road linking the Tolvajärvi and Ägläjärvi lakes by means of an advance through the area’s forests.
-The attack started on 2 August and two days later the Cavalry Brigade had reached the road and started to move on the Tolvajärvi and Ägläjärvi lakes.
-On 3 August the 2nd Jägerbrigade and German 1/307th Regiment attacked the village of Ägläjärvi, which they captured on 5 August.
-On the following day the Finnish and German forces linked with the Cavalry Brigade to the south of the village of Ägläjärvi.
+Engelbrecht exchanged the Ratsuväkiprikaati for two infantry battalions, which were ordered to maintain a defensive position, and ordered the Ratsuväkiprikaati to cut the road linking the Tolvajärvi and Ägläjärvi lakes by means of an advance through the area’s forests.
+The attack started on 2 August and two days later the Ratsuväkiprikaati had reached the road and started to move on the Tolvajärvi and Ägläjärvi lakes.
+On 3 August the 2nd Jääkäriprikaati and German 1/307th Infanterieregiment attacked the village of Ägläjärvi, which they captured on 5 August.
+On the following day the Finnish and German forces linked with the Ratsuväkiprikaati/e] to the south of the village of Ägläjärvi.
 The Soviets continued their retreat to the Aittojoki river, where they blew up the bridges and dug in.

 The Soviet northern forces, also fearing encirclement from the Ägläjärvi area, abandoned their positions there on 8 August and fell back to the east of Kuolismaa.

-On 19 August the 2nd Jägerbrigade, the Cavalry Brigade and the German 307th Regiment stormed over the Aittojoki river.
-The Cavalry Brigade tried to encircle the defending Soviet forces, but the latter recognised their precarious situation and quickly pulled back, managing to extricate most of their strength to the east before the 11th Division cut their line of retreat at Tsalkki on 23 August.
+On 19 August the 2nd Jääkäriprikaati, the Ratsuväkiprikaati and the German 307th Infasnterieregiment stormed over the Aittojoki river.
+The Ratsuväkiprikaati tried to encircle the defending Soviet forces, but the latter recognised their precarious situation and quickly pulled back, managing to extricate most of their strength to the east before the 11th Divisioona cut their line of retreat at Tsalkki on 23 August.
 With the capture of Suojärvi, the last town in Ladoga Karelia had been liberated.

-The V Corps was disbanded on 29 June, its headquarters being revised to become the headquarters of the new VI Corps, and the 10th Division was then attached first to the IV Corps and from a time late in July to the II Corps as a reserve.
+The V Armeijakunta was disbanded on 29 June, its headquarters being revised to become the headquarters of the new VI Armeijakunta, and the 10th Divisioona was then attached first to the IV Armeijakunta and from a time late in July to the II Armeijakunta as a reserve.

 Facing these were the Soviet XIX Corps (142nd and 115th Divisions) and L Corps (43rd and 123rd Divisions), with the X Mechanised Corps (21st and 24th Tank Divisions and 198th Mechanised Division) in reserve and the divisional-strength 22nd Karelian Fortified Region holding the coast.
 At the end of June the X Mechanised Corps was transferred to the area south-west of Leningrad to bolster the Soviet defence against the advance of Generalfeldmarschall Wilhelm Ritter von Leeb’s Heeresgruppe 'Nord' from the south-west, but left its 198th Mechanised Division as the only Soviet reserve.